-The Curated Place team brings together a unique skill set that combines curatorial expertise, innovation project management, commercial savvy, visual arts production and critique, digital design and delivery, events production and management – and full-service media production.
-Everyone involved is united through a shared approach of collaboration and led by an arts-agenda but underlined by business acumen.
+The Curated Place team brings together a unique skill set that combines curatorial expertise, project management, visual arts production and critique, and a full service events production and management.
+Everyone involved is united through a shared approach of collaboration led by an arts-agenda.

 Andy is an established and experienced curator, festival and major events director, arts producer and writer.
 Andy has in-depth knowledge of the entire production and documentation process and more than 15 years experience working in a senior strategic role in arts organisations.
 He works internationally collaborating with visual & digital artists, performers and musicians to create high-impact, high-quality content rich exhibitions and experiences.
 His experience encompasses delivery of all media including photography, audio, film, digital distribution and high impact public events.

 Stephen is a producer and project manager specialising in operational and technical delivery of major projects with over 12 years of experience.
 He has managed the operational and technical delivery of SPECTRA 2015 - 2018, ENLIGHTEN Manchester, ENLIGHTEN Bury, Kew Gardens projects, NATUR: North Atlantic Tales, Dig the City sculptural public realm installations and numerous artist-initiated projects.
 Experienced overseeing large teams compliance with all Health and Safety, DDA and RIDDAW legislation he is also an artist who main discipline is illustration who has developed a profile as a workshop writer & facilitator.
 As such he is a strong all-rounder who maintains quality control in projects throughout all aspects of development, research, production and evaluation and has led production teams in 2016 and 2017 to win national awards.